 An additional challenge, not uncommon in genome-wide association studies, is the sometimes very large chromosomal regions (CNA) found to be in association association with the phenotype (estimates of immune infiltrate).
 Although in some cases these CNA possess a peak when inspected for significance and/or effect size, in many cases the regions of association span millions of bases.
 The attempt to dissect the 9p region is one example: extensive study of the region across multiple tumor types failed to yield a clear candidate mediator of the effects (assuming a cause-effect relationship exists).

-The reported trends for higher immunotherapy response rates in tumors with higher infiltrate suggests that our results might be used to guide therapeutic options, regardless of our understanding of cause and effect relationships[4].
-One could hypothesize that genetic markers associated with infiltrate, such as chromosome 9p loss and FGFR3 mutation, could be used in patient stratification approaches.
-We don't yet know to what extent these genetic markers would provide the fidelity necessary for a diagnostic.

-From comparison between all position-specific mutations across the TCGA cohorts and T cell estimates, there is little in our results to suggest that we have identified recurrent T cell neoepitopes from tumors that lead to consistently altered lymphocyte levels.
-The BRAF V600E mutation is distinctly associated with higher T cell estimates, but this is only observed in thyroid cancer, despite the prevalence of this mutation in melanoma and occurence in other tumor types.
+From comparison between all position-specific mutations across the TCGA cohorts and T cell estimates, there is little in our results to suggest that we have identified recurrent T cell neoepitopes from tumors that lead to consistently altered lymphocyte levels, although we purposely limited our study to the more frequent mutations across TCGA.
+We did note that the BRAF V600E mutation is distinctly associated with higher T cell estimates, but this is only observed in thyroid cancer, despite the prevalence of this mutation in melanoma and occurence in other tumor types.

 Conclusion

 Our study of the relationship between tumor genetics and immune infiltrate is a starting point toward understanding how tumor evolution shapes the immune response and immune evasion, and possibly vice versa.
 We have identified some of the major genetic events linked to immune cell levels in tumors, some of which will likely influence response to immunotherapy.
 We developed a set of transcriptional markers for estimating relative levels of various immune cell types via a network correlation approach that was designed to resist interference from the heterogenetity of tumor tissue.
 We observed a strong relationship between copy number loss of a large region of chromosome 9p and decreased lymphocyte estimates in melanoma and several other tumor types.
-Although we could not identify specific loci on 9p responsible for the association, the recent reports of mutations in inteferon signalling pathways that lead to resistance to immunotherapy suggests that both the alpha-interferon cluster as well as JAK2 are candidate mediators.
+Although we could not identify specific loci on 9p responsible for the association, the recent reports of mutations in inteferon signalling pathways that lead to resistance to immunotherapy suggests that both the alpha-interferon cluster as well as JAK2 are candidate mediators, and that 9p alterations are relevant to response/resistance to immuno-therapy.
 We also noted associations of several cancer driver mutations in genes such as PIK3CA, BRAF, RAS family members, and FGFR3, with estimates of immune infiltrate, although these associations were often observed in limited tumor types.
-Finally, we observed that mutations in two distinct cell death pathway genes, CASP8 and DIDO1, were associated with higher immune infiltrate in head and neck cancers.
-We believe that examination of the combination effects of agents that stimulate or modify cell death pathways with checkpoint blocking agents is warranted.
+Finally, we observed that mutations in cell death pathway genes, CASP8 and DIDO1 were associated with higher immune infiltrate in head and neck cancers, and that several position-specific TP53 mutations possesed this phenotype.
+We think it is reasonable to consider that these mutations may be adaptations to ongoing immune activity in those tumors, and that examination of the combination therapy of agents that stimulate or modify cell death pathways with immune checkpoint blocking agents is warranted.